fpsvogel/fpsvogel.com/src/_posts/2026-04-01-spoken-latin.md

 It was decided: I would teach myself Latin and find some Latin-speaking enclave where I'd spend the rest of my days.

-You think I'm joking, but I did, in fact, find a Latin-speaking enclave, the [*Institutum Studiis Latinis Provehendis*](https://mcl.as.uky.edu/ma-cla-latin-institute) at the University of Kentucky, of all places.
+You think I'm joking, but I did, in fact, find a Latin-speaking enclave, a sort of Latin immersion program, the [*Institutum Studiis Latinis Provehendis*](https://mcl.as.uky.edu/ma-cla-latin-institute) at the University of Kentucky, of all places.
 For three magical years I took courses in Latin, hung out in the TA office chatting in Latin, and even lived in the *domus Latina*, "Latin house", with a few classmates, where we spoke only Latin except on the (obviously rare) occasion that we had guests.
 I probably would've stayed forever, except that grad school unfortunately isn't a permanent occupation.

 Then, after a few years of teaching, I came to the realization that herding teenagers in a classroom was giving me little enjoyment and far too little pay.
 Plus, the "classical education" movement, to which Latin owes its renewed popularity among U.S. schools, turned out not to be my cup of tea.
 That's when I quit teaching and got into tech.